****Since New Resources of Relief Periodically Arise or End,

 You do NOT need a Social Security Number to get AEM or Charity Care.
 You do NOT need to put a Social Security Number on the application for AEM or Charity Care.

-Does getting charity care affect my ability to get a green card under the Public Charge test?
+Does getting charity care count against the Public Charge test?

 If I need medical assistance, where can I go?

 You can call your health care provider, if you have one, or your local community health clinic, if you need medical care.

 Will going to a community health clinic count against me in the Public Charge test?